-In most cases, periodontitis begins with plaque — a sticky film composed mainly of bacteria.
+In most cases, the development of periodontitis starts with plaque — a sticky film composed mainly of bacteria.
 If left untreated, here's how plaque can eventually advance to periodontitis:

-- Plaque forms on your teeth when starches and sugars in food interact with bacteria normally found in your mouth.
+Plaque forms on your teeth when starches and sugars in food interact with bacteria normally found in your mouth.
 Brushing your teeth twice a day and flossing once a day removes plaque, but plaque re-forms quickly.

-- Plaque can harden under your gumline into tartar (calculus) if it stays on your teeth.
+Plaque can harden under your gumline into tartar (calculus) if it stays on your teeth.
 Tartar is more difficult to remove and it's filled with bacteria.
 The longer plaque and tartar remain on your teeth, the more damage they can do.
 You can't get rid of tartar by brushing and flossing — you need a professional dental cleaning to remove it.

 Ongoing gum inflammation can cause periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar and bacteria.
 In time, these pockets become deeper, filling with more bacteria.
 If not treated, these deep infections cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
 Also, ongoing chronic inflammation can put a strain on your immune system.

 Factors that can increase your risk of periodontitis include:

 Poor oral health habits

 Smoking or chewing tobacco

 Hormonal changes, such as those related to pregnancy or menopause

 Inadequate nutrition, including vitamin C deficiency

 Certain medications that cause dry mouth or gum changes

-- Conditions that cause decreased immunity, such as leukemia, HIV/AIDS and cancer treatment
+Conditions that cause decreased immunity, such as leukemia, HIV/AIDS and cancer treatment

-- Certain diseases, such as diabetes, rheumatoid arthritis and Crohn's disease
+Certain diseases, such as diabetes, rheumatoid arthritis and Crohn's disease

 The best way to prevent periodontitis is to follow a program of good oral hygiene, one that you begin early and practice consistently throughout life.

-- Regular dental visits.
+Regular dental visits.
 See your dentist or dental hygienist regularly for cleanings, usually every six to 12 months.
 If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medications or smoking — you may need professional cleaning more often.

 To determine whether you have periodontitis and how severe it is, your dentist may:

-- Review your medical history to identify any factors that could be contributing to your symptoms, such as smoking or taking certain medications that cause dry mouth.
+Review your medical history to identify any factors that could be contributing to your symptoms, such as smoking or taking certain medications that cause dry mouth.

-- Examine your mouth to look for plaque and tartar buildup and check for easy bleeding.
+Examine your mouth to look for plaque and tartar buildup and check for easy bleeding.

-- Measure the pocket depth of the groove between your gums and teeth by placing a dental probe beside your tooth beneath your gumline, usually at several sites throughout your mouth.
+Measure the pocket depth of the groove between your gums and teeth by placing a dental probe beside your tooth beneath your gumline, usually at several sites throughout your mouth.
 In a healthy mouth, the pocket depth is usually between 1 and 3 millimeters (mm).
 Pockets deeper than 4 mm may indicate periodontitis.
-Pockets deeper than 6 mm cannot be cleaned well.
+Pockets deeper than 5 mm cannot be cleaned well.

 Take dental X-rays to check for bone loss in areas where your dentist observes deeper pocket depths.

 Treatment may be performed by a periodontist, a dentist or a dental hygienist.
 The goal of periodontitis treatment is to thoroughly clean the pockets around teeth and prevent damage to surrounding bone.
-You have the best chance for successful treatment when you also adopt a daily routine of good oral care and stop tobacco use.
+You have the best chance for successful treatment when you also adopt a daily routine of good oral care, manage health conditions that may impact dental health and stop tobacco use.

 If periodontitis isn't advanced, treatment may involve less invasive procedures, including:

-- Scaling.
+Scaling.
 Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
 It may be performed using instruments, a laser or an ultrasonic device.

-- Antibiotics.
+Antibiotics.
 Topical or oral antibiotics can help control bacterial infection.
 Topical antibiotics can include antibiotic mouth rinses or insertion of gels containing antibiotics in the space between your teeth and gums or into pockets after deep cleaning.
 However, oral antibiotics may be necessary to completely eliminate infection-causing bacteria.

 If you have advanced periodontitis, treatment may require dental surgery, such as:

-- Flap surgery (pocket reduction surgery).
+Flap surgery (pocket reduction surgery).
 Your periodontist makes tiny incisions in your gum so that a section of gum tissue can be lifted back, exposing the roots for more effective scaling and root planing.
 Because periodontitis often causes bone loss, the underlying bone may be recontoured before the gum tissue is sutured back in place.
 After you heal, it's easier to clean these areas and maintain healthy gum tissue.

-- Soft tissue grafts.
+Soft tissue grafts.
 When you lose gum tissue, your gumline recedes.
 You may need to have some of the damaged soft tissue reinforced.
-This is usually done by removing a small amount of tissue from the roof of your mouth (palate) or another donor source and attaching it to the affected site.
+This is usually done by removing a small amount of tissue from the roof of your mouth (palate) or using tissue from another donor source and attaching it to the affected site.
 This can help reduce further gum recession, cover exposed roots and give your teeth a more pleasing appearance.

 Bone grafting.
 This procedure is performed when periodontitis has destroyed the bone surrounding your tooth root.
 The graft may be composed of small fragments of your own bone, or the bone may be synthetic or donated.
 The bone graft helps prevent tooth loss by holding your tooth in place.
 It also serves as a platform for the regrowth of natural bone.

-- Guided tissue regeneration.
+Guided tissue regeneration.
 This allows the regrowth of bone that was destroyed by bacteria.
 In one approach, your dentist places a special piece of biocompatible fabric between existing bone and your tooth.
 The material prevents unwanted tissue from entering the healing area, allowing bone to grow back instead.

-- Tissue-stimulating proteins.
+Tissue-stimulating proteins.
 Another technique involves applying a special gel to a diseased tooth root.
 This gel contains the same proteins found in developing tooth enamel and stimulates the growth of healthy bone and tissue.

 Lifestyle and home remedies